 Tip #3: When working in public places never use an unsecured Wi-Fi network.

 The past decade has been kind to hackers who operate out of coffee shops and other public places.
 Believe it or not, if you’re connected to an unsecured network a hacker can use special equipment to capture personal information such as home addresses and social security numbers.
+Ensure you and your employees use a VPN.

 Tip #4: Always log out of email and other work accounts when not using your personal work device.